Apple Ads Cost: Evaluation and SplitMetrics’ CPA, CPT, CR, TTR Benchmarks for 2026

 Consequently, answering this question requires fresh market data and a good understanding of Apple Ads metrics and optimization principles, especially those related to bidding and conversions.

-Significant differences between these metrics confirm that Apple Ads costs are variable and shaped mainly by users’ behavior and the competitive landscape, requiring a different approach to achieve profitability.
+Significant differences across these metrics confirm that Apple Ads costs are variable and driven primarily by user behavior and the competitive landscape, requiring a different approach to achieve profitability.
 To understand this relationship, let’s discuss how costs in Apple Ads are actually determined.

 Apple Ads utilizes a bidding system to determine which ads are displayed, charging advertisers only for taps on them, regardless of impressions.
 The key cost-related metrics available are: